Skip to content Skip to footer

 We may collect personal information from the following sources.

-- Publicly available sources (for example, the Solicitors Regulation Authority and the CILEX directory, LinkedIn and social media)
+• Publicly available sources (for example, the Solicitors Regulation Authority (SRA) and the CILEX directory, LinkedIn and social media)

-In some cases, we need to process personal information to meet our legal and regulatory obligations.
+We need to process personal information (including confirming your identity) to deal with your application, enter into a contract with you if we offer you a job, and keep to legal and regulatory requirements relating to employment.
 For example, we must check a person’s right to work in the UK before their employment starts.

 We process health information if we need to make reasonable adjustments to the recruitment process for you.
 This is to meet our obligations and exercise specific rights that relate to employment.

 If we process other special categories of personal information, this is for monitoring equal opportunities.
-We are entitled to carry out a criminal-record check to make sure that there is nothing in your criminal record (if you have one) which makes you unsuitable for the role you have applied for.
+We are entitled to carry out a DBS check (a criminal-record check) to make sure that there is nothing in your criminal record (if you have one) which makes you unsuitable for the role you have applied for.
 We use a third party to carry out this check on our behalf, and they may give us a copy of their report if you have given permission for this.

 We will only use your personal information for the recruitment process relating to the job you have applied for.